Diyaachoudhary6/Customer_Behavior_Analysis/README.md

 ## 📌 Project Overview

+The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by:

+✅ Data Preparation,Modeling & Exploratory Data Analysis (Python): Clean and transform the raw dataset for analysis.

+✅ Data Analysis (SQL): Simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.

+✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.

+✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
+Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.

 This project analyzes customer shopping behavior using transactional data from **3,900 purchases across 18 columns**.
 The objective is to identify spending patterns, customer segments, product preferences, subscription behavior, and purchase drivers to support data-driven business decisions.

 The project follows a complete end-to-end data analytics workflow: